scipr-lab/libsnark/README.md

     $ make

+To compile and run the tests for this library, run:

+    $ make check

 To create the HTML documentation, run

     $ make doc

 and then view the resulting `README.html` (which contains the very text you are reading now).

-To compile and run the tests for this library, run:
+To create the source code documentation install doxygen and graphviz.
+From the root of the repo run:

-    $ make check
+    $ doxygen doxygen.conf

+With a web browser open index.html from the resulting doxygen directory.

 ### Using libsnark as a library